Itozee/Data-1202-1st-Project/README.md

 - Magnum Motors

    The car dealership companies will from time to time want to offer the best and most accommodating prices to the customers.
-One of the best business strategy employed by vendors with depreciating assets or goods is to offer the assets that are not in demand or older at a reduced price than what would have been charged.
+One of the best business strategy employed by vendors with depreciating assets or goods is to offer the assets that are not in demand at a reduced price than what would have been charged.
-   From the dataset, we can filter out the cars with the longest manufactured year and the most owners.
+   From the dataset, we can filter out the cars with the least manufactured year and the most owners.
 This can help provide information to the sales team in the company to evaluate strategies that would get those cars bought.

   - Operation performed

    I used the 'Where' function to filter out cars that have been used by 3 previous owners being the highest number of owners in the dataset and filtered for 2010 manufacture date.
-I also use an 'Order by' function to allow us see the DESC (Descending) order in terms of price.
+I also used an 'Order by' function to allow us to see the DESC (Descending) order in terms of price.

 - Output

   The results from the operation shows 4 Hyundai i10 vehicles.
 The prices of the vehicles range from $170,000 to $287,000.

-- Data Loading
-Loading a cleaned and transformed dataset into a view in SQL offers several benefits.
-It helps provide a simplified and user-friendly way to access the data.
-It also helps when you need to perform similar complex transformations that you may have done before.